MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/add-ons.md

 Desktop flows can have varying levels of workload throughout a period of time.
 For example desktop flows for processing invoices or schedule reconciliation across multiple systems may have a monthly peak period.
 As desktop flows requires a physical or virtual machine to run on, most organizations would provision machines to cope with requests during peak periods, leaving machine underutilized for most of the remaining time.

-The Power Automate hosted RPA add-on provides hosted bot machines capacity provisioned and managed by Microsoft, enabling organizations to run desktop flow automations with zero infrastructure.
+The Power Automate Hosted Process on provides Microsoft hosted machine capacity, enabling RPA with zero infrastrcuture.
 The hosted RPA add-on supports two scenarios:
 - Individual hosted machines, enable developers to build or test automation and business users to run automation.
 - Hosted machine groups, automatically scale workloads to optimize unattended automation in production, delivering improved business process continuity and governance at scale.

-The Power Automate per user with attended RPA or Power Automate per flow plans are the eligible standalone offers for the hosted RPA add-on.

-> [!NOTE]
-> The Power Automate hosted RPA add-on is licensed by a bot.
-Multiple hosted RPA add-ons can be applied against a qualifying base license.

-Some important points that you should be aware of regarding the hosted RPA add-on:
+Some important points that you should be aware of regarding the Hosted Process license:

-- One hosted RPA add-on license includes the capacity to one hosted bot machine, one unattended RPA bot, as well as all necessary functions tied to the authoring of  desktop flows, bot orchestration, and management.
+- One Hosted Process license includes the capacity to one hosted bot machine & unattended RPA bot.
-- One hosted RPA add-on license can also be used as an unattended RPA add-on license to run unattended automation on a customer managed bot machine.
+- One Hosted Process license can also be used as a Process license to run unattended automation on a customer managed bot machine.
 - You can purchase additional AI Builder capacity; AI Builder service credit capacity is pooled at the tenant level.
 - Any services or applications the unattended bot accesses must be licensed separately.
-For instance, if the bot is accessing Windows or Office, the Microsoft 365, you must purchase the unattended license in addition to the Power Automate hosted RPA add-on.
+For instance, if the bot is accessing Windows or Office, the Microsoft 365, you must purchase the unattended license in addition to the Power Automate Hosted Process license.

+> [!NOTE]
+> The Hosted Process licenses the machines and not the user.
+The Premium user plan is required to run attended RPA, and for RPA developers to build and manage desktop flows on the Power Automate portal.
+To learn more about the Premium RPA features that come with the Premium user plan, go to [Premium RPA features](/power-automate/desktop-flows/premium-features).

 ## Unattended RPA add-on
 > [!NOTE]